The Difference Between Party Politics and Policy

 TIP: In general one might assume that “keep America Safe” is an “actionable policy,” but that couldn’t be further from the truth.
 “Keep America Safe” is a broad and semantic political mission statement.
 For a general statement to become policy, it must be translated into law (a form of public policy), and then that law must be translated into actionable rules (actionable public policy).

 In the 1960’s, as the United States Government grew in complexity and people became dissatisfied with policy, public policy arose as an academic field.

 In this politics and policy split.

-This uncrossing of the fork makes sense in that specialization is pretty well shown to be effective, but it also speaks to the less awesome in action disconnect between policy and politics.
+This uncrossing of the fork makes sense in that specialization has been shown to be effective, but it also speaks to the disconnect between policy and politics.

 “Far better would be a combined approach to public policy research and teaching that brings policy and politics together.
 Scholars should first argue how to solve a public problem on the merits, that is, on a policy analytic basis and without concessions to politics.
 They should then go on to discuss impediments that might arise from the legislative or administrative process, and how these might be handled.
 In fact, they should forecast the tension between policy argument and politics that policy makers would face if they espoused these proposals in office (Mead, 1995).”

 In other words, Hume’s political fork should be actively crossed despite the specialization.
 So what if Sen. James Inhofe (R-OK) brings a snowball to the Senate, as long as he has some policy notes etched on the back of it.
 Likewise, who cares if Gruber nerds out on the ACA, if he has a copy of Utilitarianism sitting on the desk.

 If those involved in the rational sciences fail to factor in morality and practicality and politics, and if those involved in the political arts don’t factor in the aspects of policy, then we get a disconnect.